AlbertoMontanelli/pythiatransformer/README.md

 # CMEPDA-project
-Repository about CMEPDA project
+Repository about CMEPDA project.
 A framework to simulate high-energy physics events using Pythia8 and train a Transformer model to predict final state observables such as particle pT.

 ## Requirements